Lagmouchyoussef/Mini-Store-Management-System/README.md

 #### Using Node.js (Recommended)

-Run the application from your terminal.
-The main script is typically `main.js`, `app.js`, or `index.js`.
+Run the main script from your terminal:

 ```bash
 node index.js
 ```

-The interactive menu will appear in your terminal, guiding you through the available options.

 #### Using a Web Browser

-1. Open the `index.html` file in your browser.
+1. Open the `index.html` file.
-2. Open the Developer Console (`F12` or `Ctrl+Shift+I`).
+2. Open the Developer Console (`F12`).
-3. The program will start, and you will interact with it via the browser's `prompt` dialogs.
+3. Interact with the application via the `prompt()` dialogs.

 ---

 ## 🛠️ Skills Demonstrated

-This project highlights proficiency in the following areas:
+This project serves as a practical demonstration of the following technical skills:

--   **JavaScript Fundamentals**: Variables, data types, operators, and functions.
+-   **JavaScript Fundamentals**: Variables, data types, arithmetic operators.
--   **Control Flow**: Effective use of `if/else`, `switch` statements, and loops (`while`).
+-   **Control Flow**: Advanced use of `if/else`, `switch`, and `while` loops.
--   **User Interaction**: Handling input and output in a console environment.
+-   **User Interaction**: Handling input and output in a non-graphical environment.
--   **Problem-Solving**: Translating business logic into functional code.
+-   **Problem-Solving**: Deconstructing a complex problem into manageable, logical steps.
+-   **Incremental Development**: Building a project in stages, adding functionality layer by layer.
--   **Code Structure**: Organizing code into logical, progressive levels.
+-   **Code Organization**: Structuring code to be readable, maintainable, and logical.
--   **Version Control**: Basic use of Git and GitHub for project management.

 ---